chenz16/VehDetTrackProject/README.md

 When proper color space is selected (here YCrCb), the SVM is able to capture the vehicle through sliding window technique.
 However, the original SVM detection has a lots of false positive detection.

-In order to reduce the number of false positive and make the detection more robust, additional voting mechanisim are employed:
+In order to reduce the number of false positive and make the detection more robust, additional voting mechanisms are employed:

-        1) apply proper threshold value to elimate those detections in which the SVM in sliding windows may ocationaly detects something but not the vehicle
+        1) apply proper threshold value to eliminate those false positive.
+SVM in sliding windows may occasionally detects something, which are not vehicles.
+These detections are not consistent when the windows size changes.
+For correct positive detection, as long as the windows (at least) partially contain the vehicle, the SVM is able to predict in most of the cases.
+Thus we can apply threshold  to pick the area  to which  most of sliding windows say “yes”.
-        2) combine the current step detection and the one of last step.
-The assumption here is vehicle in a frame would not move too much in next frame (considering fps her = 25).
-The heatmap in last frame could be use as voters of current frame detection.
-Again, proper threshold value should be applied
+        2) combine the current and the last step detection.
+The assumption here is an object (here vehicle) in a frame would not move too much in the next frame (considering fps her = 25).
+The heatmap in last frame could be used as voter of current frame detection.
+Again, proper threshold  should be applied
-        3) when we draw the final bounding box, very small box is removed to elimate the fasle positive detection.
-The mechanism of false positive small box is due to vote mechanism we used.
-Sometime, voting mechanism yield small area when the detection is positve.
-Apparanetly, these small areas not not trusted as vehicle detection .
+        3) when we draw the final bounding box, very small box is removed to eliminate the false positive detection.
+The small box is due to the voting mechanism we used.
+Sometime, voting mechanism yields small area when the detection is positive.
+Apparently, these small areas are not trusted as vehicle detection.